rossajmcd/riker-tasks/README.md

 * Markdown (including Kanban plugin compatible)

-Currently makes an assumption that using filters provides a nice general way to answer to many usecases
+Currently makes an assumption that using filters provides a nice general way to answer to many usecases.

+This is read only to give you a way to view your tasks in your favourite tool(s).

+No current strategy out of the box for automation but this is something I'm looking into.
+Presumably could be hooked into tools or set to run on a chron.

 This is written in Clojure and distributed as a jar file ready for running on Java.
 Only MacOS and Linux tested so far.